 The CA uses unix domain sockets to forward control commands and receive responses from other Kea services.
-The dhcp4-server, dhcp6-server and d2-server maps specify the files to which unix domain sockets are bound.
+The dhcp4, dhcp6 and d2 maps specify the files to which unix domain sockets are bound.
 In case of the configuration above, the CA will connect to the DHCPv4 server via /path/to/the/unix/socket-v4 to forward the commands to it.
 Obviously, the DHCPv4 server must be configured to listen to connections via this same socket.
 In other words, the command socket configuration for the DHCPv4 server and CA (for this server) must match.
-Consult the Section 8.8 and the Section 9.12 to learn how the socket configuration is specified for the DHCPv4 and DHCPv6 services.
+Consult the Section 8.9 and the Section 9.13 to learn how the socket configuration is specified for the DHCPv4 and DHCPv6 services.